How to speed up your browser

 If you’re using an older browser version, having too many tabs open may slow down performance (especially if the page in that tab has dynamic elements like video or audio).
 In these cases, one easy way to make your browser faster is to close tabs you’re not using, and limit how many you have open at any one time.
 Also, check to make sure your browser homepage isn’t set to a site that needs constant refreshing, or that’s trying to display lots of ads.

 Note: Many modern browser versions are better able to handle backgrounded pages (those you’re not currently viewing), so closing tabs won’t necessarily improve performance.

-Browser extensions are software add-ons for your browser.
-They change the way information is processed, stored, or appears on your browser.
-There are countless helpful extensions, from productivity hacks to email encryption extensions, from skins for different websites to password storage devices.
+Browser extensions are software add-ons that change the way data is processed, stored, or appears on your browser.
+There are tons of helpful extensions, from productivity hacks to email encryption to password management, and more.

-If you’re not seeing much improvement after the first few steps, you can always uninstall and reinstall your browser.
+Lastly, you can always try uninstalling and reinstalling your browser.
 This tends to clear things out all at once, and you may see a big improvement once you start from scratch with the latest version.

 Note that if you uninstall / reinstall, you may lose cache, browsing history, and other data stored in your browser.

 Improve your browser speed by upgrading to a faster browser

 If closing tabs, removing extensions, updating your version, or even reinstalling don’t help, it’s possible you just need a new browser.
 Some are platform-specific (like Safari for Mac computers and iPhones); you might see an improvement in browsing speed simply by using the browser app that’s “meant” for your device.